Fuel System Maintenance: Service Intervals and Tips

 Modern engines are marvels of engineering, but they’re also incredibly sensitive.
 Direct fuel injection (GDI), common rail diesel systems, and high-pressure fuel rails demand pristine fuel delivery.
 Even microscopic varnish, carbon, or water contamination can disrupt the precise spray patterns and timing these systems rely on.

-Consider this: today’s fuel injectors have orifices smaller than a human hair.
+Did you know?
+Today’s fuel injectors have orifices smaller than a human hair.
 A tiny deposit can partially block flow, causing a lean condition in that cylinder, leading to misfires, power loss, and increased emissions.
 Over time, these small issues compound, robbing your engine of performance and efficiency.

 That’s why preventive maintenance isn’t just a buzzword—it’s a necessity.
 A well-executed fuel system service schedule can prevent 90% of the problems I see in the shop, saving you time, money, and headaches.